PayneJoe/SDC/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### Top-5 softmax probabilities for the images from web

-1. Here are five German traffic signs that I found on the web:
+1. Here are five German traffic signs that I downloaded after googling on the web:

 Label 3: